St Mary's Church, Hanwell: The Victorian Church

 Despite a gallery being built in 1823 the old Georgian building became too small for the growing population.
 Therefore, a decision was made to replace it with a new and larger church.
 Architect George Gilbert Scott won the commission for the design.
 The Gothic style of architecture was enjoying a revival and so Scott used Gothic arches and flint walls with white bricks quoins.
 A notable and widely visible landmark from its high elevation, the bell tower, at the south west end, is topped with a broach spire.
 It was consecrated by Charles James Blomfield the Bishop of London on 27 April 1842.

 This was one of Scott's early attempts at designing churches and one that he came not to be happy with; describing it later as a mass of horrors.
 He came to realise that it was something of a mistake not to have a chancel.
 However, a chancel and a second vestry (by W. Pywell) were added in 1898.

 The famous painter William Frederick Yeames, who at one time was this building's churchwarden, is thought to have done the wall paintings in the chancel.

 Notable features

 The east stained glass lancet windows are notable for their early use of very vivid, hard, bright colours.

 The design depicts the Nativity, Crucifixion and Resurrection.

 Monuments

-In the grave yard is a monument to the Glasse family.
+In the graveyard is a monument to the Glasse family.
 English Heritage has given it a Grade II listing.

 The great reformer Jonas Hanway who was buried here in the crypt on 13 September 1786 has his memorial plaque in Westminster Abbey instead.

 Behind the pulpit there is a fine memorial to Margaret Emma Orde, wife to Sir John Orde, 1st Baronet.
 It is sculptured by van Gilder who often worked with Robert Adam.